In-depth reviews

 Handling

-The HR-V certainly isn’t as fun to drive as the Ford Puma it competes with, but it does feel stable and secure through corners, plus the ride is generally comfortable.
+While the Ford Puma is undoubtedly more fun to drive, the HR-V feels composed and secure when cornering, and the ride quality is good.
 The steering is also well weighted and precise, however, some of the Honda's rivals do offer a little extra assistance to make them easier to manoeuvre around town.

 Most Popular